 These mental health issues may be related to aging, chronic health problems, loss of loved ones or other stressful life events, or they may be conditions that have gone unaddressed for decades.
-Whatever the origin of a person’s mental health issue, our programs are tailored to help older adults improve day-to-day functioning and enjoy a higher quality of life and improved health.
+Whatever the origin of a person’s mental health issues, our programs are tailored to help improve day-to-day functioning and enjoy a higher quality of life and improved health.

 Signs that May Indicate the Need for Help

-Mental health issues often go unrecognized and undiagnosed, particularly among older adults.
+Mental health issues often go unrecognized and undiagnosed, particularly among older adults who often become tolerant of pain and loss of function.
+In many situations, we can improve quality of life, well-being and happiness.
 Some signs that a person could benefit from a medical evaluation and potential treatment include:

 - Social withdrawal